Skip to main content

 CategoryFields

-CoreCallsign, frequency, band, mode, submode, date, time on, time off
+CoreCallsign, frequency, band, mode, submode, date, time on

 Signal reportsRST sent, RST received